► The best electric cars of 2019

 Best electric cars for families

-The world’s first mass-market electric car is back in v2.0 as a better-than-ever family electric car.
-Priced from around £26k, the new 2018 Nissan Leaf uses carryover mechanicals but sprinkled with a whole lot of better battery tech and a fresh wardrobe to bring it in line with the latest Nissan family look espoused by Qashqai et al. Nissan quotes a real-world range approaching 200 miles, giving the Leaf true everyday practicality creds.
-The interior is a bit of a letdown, but this is a very viable electric hatchback for families.
-We're living with a Leaf at the moment and in the first 395 miles, we've used electricity costing just £13.70 - proving the cost savings available on an EV.
+The world's first mass-market electric car is back in v2.0 as a better-than-ever family electric car.
+Priced from around £28k, the latest Nissan Leaf uses carryover mechanicals but sprinkled with a whole lot of better battery tech and a fresh wardrobe to bring it in line with the latest Nissan family look found in models such as the Qashqai.
+Nissan quotes a real-world range of up to 239 miles if you opt for the E+ version, giving the Leaf true everyday practicality creds.
+The interior is a bit of a let-down, but this is a very viable electric hatchback for families.
+We put a Leaf through a ten-month test and, in the first 395 miles, we used electricity costing just £13.70 – revealing the true cost savings available with an EV.

 Read our full Nissan Leaf review